Explore with Uniform Sampling

 2 - Sample within a skewed uniform distribution

-Samplings can be performed at random within a domain following a uniform ditribution, via the UniformDistribution(maximum) command.
-This task generates values uniformly distributed between zero and the maximum argument:
+Samplings can be performed at random within a domain following a uniform distribution, via the RandomSequence(size, min, max) command.
+This task generates values uniformly distributed values:

 In the following example, 100 values are generated at random, uniformly distributed between 0 and 20.